The Client Portal member experience

 HIPAA note: If your community groups or course discussions could surface patient health information (for example, a patient referencing their own treatment in a post or comment), treat that content as PHI.
 Set clear community guidelines discouraging members from sharing personal health details in public posts, and review moderation settings accordingly.

 What is the Client Portal?
-It's the single login your patients, community members, and affiliate partners use to access the sub-apps your practice has enabled for them, such as courses, communities, and affiliate partnerships.
+It's the single login your patients, community members, and affiliate partners use to access the sub-apps your practice has enabled for them, such as courses, communities, shared documents, and affiliate partnerships.

 Why does a member need to complete their profile?
 A complete profile (name, email, contact details, preferences) personalizes the member's experience and ensures every connected sub-app works correctly.
 An incomplete profile can cause issues navigating between apps.